- Add a new integration

 Availability of integrations

-By default, integrations are available on the project, group, and instance level.
-Most integrations only act in a project context, but can be still configured from the group and instance levels.
+By default, integrations can apply to a specific project or group, or to an entire instance.
+Most integrations only act in a project context, but can be still configured for the group and instance.

-For some integrations it can make sense to only make it available on the project level.
-To do that, the integration must be removed from Integration::INTEGRATION_NAMES and added to Integration::PROJECT_SPECIFIC_INTEGRATION_NAMES instead.
+For some integrations it can make sense to only make it available on certain levels (project, group, or instance).

 Documentation